danielringch/homebattery/docs/handbook/logging.rst

 Logging
 =======

-Homebattery provides a verbose logging output for troubleshooting and optimizations.
+Homebattery provides a verbose logging output for troubleshooting and optimization.

 The log output can be retrieved in two ways, the content is the same: